learn-javascript-courses/checkin/README.md

 ### Advanced Requirements

-* Integrate with Github and let users link updates to the current issue they're working on.
+* Integrate with Github.
+On the "What will you work on today?" feature, provide an option to link a GitHub issue from their assigned issues.
-* Automate checkin updates by adding assigned project issues from GitHub to the user's status.
+* Automate checkin updates to mark items as done when linked issues get closed on GitHub.
-* Add realtime capability and update today's checkins view when another user checks in.
+* Add realtime capability and update today's checkins view as checkins are added, statuses change, and checklist items get marked complete.

 ## To Implement: